Camh-git/Simple_Ebook_Server/ReadMe.md

 (Currently supports PDF, with EPUB on the To-do list)</p>

 <p>The project also includes a management page that lets the user interact with
-a python flask management API to manipulate the library and associated software features, such as the thumbnail data.</p>
+a python flask API to manipulate the library and associated software features, such as the book data, folders and their contents, access options and thumbnails.</p>

 ### FUTURE DEVELOPMENT